pwy7fv/DS-4002-Group-Projects/DATA/Data_Appendix.md

 --

-## Dataset 5 - The Fast and The Furious: Tokyo Drift (2006)
+## Section 5: Dataset 5 - The Fast and The Furious: Tokyo Drift (2006, First three weeks)

 ### Unit of Observation:
-Each row in the dataset represents a movie review from a user for _The Fast and the Furious: Tokyo Drift_, written between June 16, 2006- July 6, 2006 and then post-2016.
-The unit of observation remains the same as in Dataset 1: a movie review with attributes such as Rating, Title, Content, Author Name, and Date.
+Each row in the dataset represents a movie review from a user for _The Fast and the Furious: Tokyo Drift_, written between June 16, 2006- July 6, 2006.
+The unit of observation remains the same as in Dataset 1: a movie review with attributes such as Rating, Title, Content, Author Name, Date, and Year.

 ### Variables:
-- **Rating**: Numeric values representing the review rating, ranging from 1 to 10.
-Missing values were handled similarly as in the previous dataset by replacing "No rating" with the mean rating.
+- **Rating**: Float64
-- **Title**: The name of the review.
+- **Title**: Objects
-- **Content**: The review text written by the user.
-Missing text was handled by manually finding the mising text from IMDb wesbite and adding them to the dataframe.
+- **Content**: Object
-- **Author Name**: The name of the reviewer.
+- **Author Name**: Object
-- **Date**: The date the review was posted.
+- **Date**: DateTime
+- **Year**: Int64

 ### Descriptive Statistics:

 #### Summary Statistics for Rating:

+- **Defintion**: Numeric values representing the review rating.
+Missing data was replaced with the mean of all numeric ratings in the dataset.
+- **missing values**: Missing values were handled in cleaning by replacing "No rating" with the mean of the rating.
+- **method to final form**: The dates were extracted from the movie's IMDb page using Selenium.
+In Python, the mean for the specified time period was calculated and used to replace any "No rating" values in the dataset.

 | Metric | Value |
 |--------|-------|
 | Count  | 103.000000 |